s-tikhomirov/s-tikhomirov.github.io/research-journey.md

 We proposed a comprehensive classification of bugs in Solidity contracts known at the time, including the infamous re-entrancy vulnerability that destroyed The DAO in 2016.
 We developed a tool that detects said vulnerabilities, and tested it on a large set of real-world contracts.

+In 2017 I started [Basic Block Radio](/podcast/) to explain this work in Russian.

 ## 2018: P2P-level deanonymization in Bitcoin and friends

 In 2018, I studied the P2P layer of Bitcoin and privacy-focused cryptocurrencies (Zcash, Dash, and Monero).